Players want a seat at the table as tennis ponders landscape change - ExBulletin

 Players want a seat at the table as tennis ponders landscape change

-LONDON Changes to the landscape of professional tennis appear certain in the coming years and as blueprints are drawn up and new tournaments proposed, players are determined their voices will be heard.
+BENGALURU: Changes in the landscape of professional tennis appear certain in the coming years and as blueprints are drawn up and new tournaments are proposed, players are determined that their voices are heard.

-A proposal for a revamp of the elite game was tabled by Grand Slam organizers in March as Saudi Arabia, which has gotten a foot in the door through the men's ATP Tour, looks to expand its investments.
+A proposal for a radical overhaul of the elite game was put on the table this month by the organizers of the Grand Slams in Indian Wells as Saudi Arabia, which has gotten a foot in the door through the men's tour, looks to expand its investments.

-It seems everyone believes tennis can generate more revenue, but how the sport is structured and how the new money is distributed seems likely to be thrown away over the next eighteen months.
+It seems everyone believes tennis can generate more revenue, but the way the sport is structured and how the new money is distributed seems likely to be thrown away over the next eighteen months.

-The Professional Tennis Players Association (PTPA) believes that players should have a place at the table.
+The Professional Tennis Players Association (PTPA) believes that players should at least have a place at the table.

-Regardless of the details surrounding any proposals, we are confident that improvements are possible, said PTPA Director Ahmad Nassar.
+Regardless of the details surrounding any proposals, we are confident that improvements are possible, PTPA director Ahmad Nassar told Reuters.

 We believe there is a tremendous amount of additional value that can be unlocked, which would directly benefit players, fans and the industry as a whole.